-- 3. There must be sustainable economic and/or other human activities overlapping with and adding pressure/potential threat9 on the high values.
+- 3. There must be sustainable economic and/or other human activities overlapping with and adding pressure/potential threat on the high values.
 (This is the justification for triggering the creation of a Priority Seascape.) - 4.
-The following key enabling factors are present: - Political will - Governance - Stakeholder support, engagement - Opportunity elaborate: collaboration and partnership, financial support from donor, etc. (add definition to explain that is outside of previous bullets topics) - 5.
+The following key enabling factors are present: - Political will - Governance - Stakeholder support, engagement - Opportunity (This may include collaboration and partnership, financial support, etc.) - 5.
 A political and/or institutional enabling coordinating/governance mechanism is present (newly initiated or existing) in order to move the process of creating a seascape forward.